Sock: Business and dress socks

 A business sock or dress sock is a term for a dark-colored sock (typically black or navy blue) for formal or casual footwear.
 It is often loosely referred to as a work sock or a formal sock for formal occasions, for example, weddings, funerals, graduation ceremonies, prom, church, or work.

 Crew socks

-Crew socks are short and thick or thin everyday socks.
+Crew socks are short, everyday socks.
 Those socks are usually ribbed at the top of the ankles.
 The first usage of the phrase crew socks was in 1948.
 Crew socks are usually unisex.

 Low cut socks

 A low cut sock is a kind of sock that finishes below the ankle.
 Low cut socks are formed to cover the contours of a person's feet.
 Low cut socks are discreet and often worn with a variety of shoes, including sneakers, loafers, and even dress shoes.

 Egyptian socks

 The Ancient Egyptian style of sock is a blend between modern Western socks and Japanese tabi, both of which it predates.
 Like tabi, Egyptian socks have one compartment for the big toe and another for the rest, permitting their use with sandals.
 Like Western socks, they fit snugly to the foot and do not use fasteners like tabi.